McAelanRemigio/VeraRubin/README.md

 ## Project Overview

-We are a student team at California State University exploring and analyzing **Solar System object data** from Rubin’s datasets.
+We are a student team at California State University exploring and analyzing **INSERT object data** from Rubin’s datasets.
 Our goals include:

 - TBD
 - TBD